iBSc in Psychology

 This prize is awarded for the best research project by a student on the iBSc Psychology.

-Joint prize winners Jemma Buck and Florence Eastwood (2017-18) both received the Haris Ahmed Memorial Prize this year.
+Joint prize winners Jemma Buck and Florence Eastwood (2017-18) both received the Haris Ahmed Memorial Prize.
 Jemma for her project: "Examining the differences in parental style of communication and their effect on expressive language abilities in children with autism: a concurrent study."
 Florence for her project: "The efficacy, acceptibility and safety of acceptance and commitment therapy for fibromyalgia - a systematic review and meta-analysis."

 Juno Stahl (2016-17) received the Haris Ahmed Memorial Prize for her project entitled "A between-subjects study exploring the attribution of incentive salience to Pavlovian cues in eating disorders using a Pavlovian-to-Instrumental Transfer paradigm."

 This prize is awarded to the best Cognitive Neuropsychology presentation of the academic year.
-Abigail Houghton was awarded the prize in 2017-18, Sonam Dossani in the 2016-17 and Abigail Burrows in 2015-16.
+Anna Beadsley was awarded the prize in 2018-19, Abigail Houghton in 2017-18 and Sonam Dossani in the 2016-17.

 Applications and Key Information